johno/johnotander.github.io/_posts/2014-02-08-decorators-on-rails.md

 category: Rails
 ---

 This is the blog post for an equivalently titled lightening talk I gave for a [localmotion #brewby](http://localmotion.io).
-The slides can be found on [here](http://johnotander.com/decorators_on_rails).
+The slides can be found [here](http://johnotander.com/decorators_on_rails).

 Decorators can be useful for cleaning up view logic and models in a Rails application.
 The [Draper gem](https://github.com/drapgergem/draper) makes it essentially seamless to integrate, resulting in a more maintainable codebase that's easier to ensure full test coverage and happy developers.